hypo69/hypo/pytest/gemini - set 1/en/endpoints/emil/__init__.md

 4. **Comprehensive Testing:** Add more tests covering various possible scenarios for `EmilDesign` functions, such as edge cases, boundary conditions, and different input data types.

-5. **Clear and Descriptive Names:**  Test function names should clearly communicate the purpose of each test, as demonstrated in the example tests.
+5. **Clear and Descriptive Names:**  Test function names should clearly communicate the purpose of each test, as demonStarted in the example tests.

 6. **Independent Tests:** Each test should be isolated and not rely on the outcome of other tests.